mvanzulli/simple_ClusterUY/README.md

   mvanzulli@cluster.uy -i ssh/nameKey
 ```

 Woalla you are in now!
-Then a good practice is to create one backup private keys to avoid possibles headache of missing it in the future.
+Then is highly recommended to create one backup private keys to avoid possibles headache of missing it in the future.

 ---
 ## <span style="color:red">Execute a Matlab script